Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 who wants to contribute to pytorch, and you should at least be familiar with some of the basic terminologies of the pytorch codebase that can be found in Edward Yang's excellent [blog post](http://blog.ezyang.com/2019/05/pytorch-internals/**) on pytorch internals.
+Although `TensorIterator` can be used for both CPUs and accelerators, this post has been written keeping in mind usage on the CPU.
+Although there can be some dissimilarities between the two, the overall concepts are the same.

 # History of TensorIterator